thin-edge/thin-edge.io/docs/src/understand/software-management.md

 title: Software Management
 tags: [Concept, Software Management]
 sidebar_position: 7
+description: Software Management with %%te%%
 ---

-# Software Management with thin-edge.io

-With thin-edge.io you can ease the burden of managing packages on your device.
+With %%te%% you can ease the burden of managing packages on your device.
 Software Management operates end to end from a cloud down to the OS of your device and reports statuses accordingly.

 ## Software management components